Teak oil is one of the most popular oils used to protect wood furniture and other woodworking projects.

 Solution:

-Remove the entire can of Teak oil and buy a new Teak oil product from trusted manufacturers.
+Remove the entire can of Teak oil and buy a new Teak oil product from a trusted manufacturer.

 Also, keep the Teak oil container in a cool dry place once it is used.
 This will prevent Teak oil from going bad.